All that’s left for me to do in my hometown

 Her seven sisters stood beside my mother for a week

-best they could, too, but something sank in her
+best they could, too, but something sank in Mom

 that day and never rose.

-Mom never lost the chill she caught the day she stared
+She never lost the chill she caught as she stared

 down at her husband’s coffin; I don’t know if she wanted